Jeera Rice Recipe (Steamed or Boiled)

 Have You Made This Recipe?
 Let Me Know on InstagramTag @keviniscooking or tag me #keviniscooking!

-titled image of jeera rice
+titled image (and shown): jeera rice indian cumin rice

 Kevin